 Round six was the one that mattered.
 A sixty-minute mock customer demo, except their actual sales team was in the room, watching in silence.
 About fifteen minutes in, someone broke character and hit me with a hard CFO-style objection: budget authority questions, timeline scepticism, the kind of thing designed to knock you off your prepared flow.
 I acknowledged the concern directly, parked the slide I was on, and reframed the value case around risk reduction rather than feature set.
 It went sideways a second time near the end, when a "procurement lead" challenged our integration assumptions.
 I recovered by being honest about the constraint rather than bluffing through it.
 That moment of transparency was apparently what the hiring manager called out in the debrief.

 The offer came two days later: a base of $140,000 AUD plus a sign-on bonus equal to one month's base.
-I accepted without hesitation.
+I accepted.

 I'd been a UX researcher for six years and had a small but specific reputation in the diary-studies sub-niche of the field.
 I gave maybe one or two talks a year at conferences.
 This one was at a UX research conference in Boston in late autumn, a five-minute lightning slot I almost didn't apply to because it felt too short to do the topic justice.